Faculty: Faculty of Arts

 Owens Art Gallery

-Opened to the public in 1895, Mount Allison's Owens Art Gallery is the oldest university art gallery in Canada.
-The gallery’s collection contains 3,200 works of art, including
+Opened to the public in 1895, Mount Allison’s Owens Art Gallery is the oldest university art gallery in Canada and is an invaluable resource to students.

 Portfolio Day